RIT/NTID Need-Based Grants

 - Contact state education department where you reside.

-Undergraduate first-year and transfer students from Canada may apply for need-based assistance.
+Undergraduate RIT first-year and transfer students from Canada may be eligible for need-based financial assistance including grants and work study.

-To apply, complete the Canadian Student Financial Aid Application and upload a scanned copy of your completed and signed financial aid application to our Secure Document Upload.
+- RIT students applying for Spring 2026, should complete the Canadian Student Financial Aid Application and upload a scanned copy of their completed and signed financial aid application to our Secure Document Upload.

 RIT does not offer need-based financial aid for international graduate students.
 Learn more about graduate funding sources.